digitalicagroup/slack-bot/README.md

  * logs folder, make sure the invoker have write permission.
  */
 $config->log_dir =            "/srv/api/slack-bot/logs";

+/**
+ * Database folder, used by some commands to store user related temporal information.
+ * Make sure the invoker have write permission.
+ */
+$config->db_dir = "/srv/api/slack-hook-framework/db";

+/**
+ * Custom commands definition.
+Use this file if you wish to add new commands to be
+ * recognized by the framework.
+ */
+$config->custom_cmds = "/srv/api/slack-hook-framework/custom_cmds.json";
 ```

 Give permissions to your logs/ and db/ folder to your web server process.
 If you are using apache under linux, it is usually www-data: